BLISS: Language description

 BLISS has many of the features of other modern high-level languages.
 It has block structure, an automatic stack, and mechanisms for defining and calling recursive routines ... provides a variety of predefined data structures and ... facilities for testing and iteration ...

 On the other hand, BLISS omits certain features of other high-level languages.
 It does not have built-in facilities for input/output, because a system-software project usually develops its own input/output or builds on basic monitor I/O or screen management services ... it permits access to machine-specific features, because system software often requires this.
 BLISS has characteristics that are unusual among high-level languages.
 A name ... is uniformly interpreted as the address of that segment rather than the value of the segment ...
 Also, BLISS is an "expression language" rather than a "statement language".

-This means that every construct of the language that is not a declaration is an expression.
-Expressions produce a value as well as possibly causing an action such as modification of storage, transfer of control, or execution of a program loop.
-For example, the counterpart of an assignment "statement" in BLISS is, strictly speaking, an expression that itself has a value.
-The value of an expression can be either used or discarded in BLISS ...
-Finally, BLISS includes a macro facility that provides a level of capability usually found only in macro-assemblers.